auaruss/student-language-ide/README.md

 Install Node.js (https://nodejs.org/en/) and make sure you can run `npm` commands on a terminal or command prompt.

 To set up the project, clone this repository and run `npm install`.
+Then, run `npm install -g @angular/cli` to get the `ng` command, run `npm install -g @angular/cli`.

 To run the tests with browser, run `ng test`.
 To run tests without the browser, run `npm test`.